Your Real Estate Market Update:

 CLICK THIS LINK TO VIEW YOUR LATEST NEIGHBORHOOD MARKET

-Almost 3,500 homes were added to the market last month, which was 5.9 percent more than September 2019 and the highest number of new listings for the month since 2007 according to the Columbus REALTORS® Multiple Listing Service.
+The number of homes added to the market (New Listings) last month was up 19.8 percent from December 2020.
+Although down 9.1 from last year, this number is in keeping with the number of new listings seen in January for the last few years according to the Columbus REALTORS® Multiple Listing Service.

 “It’s common knowledge that we don’t have enough homes for sale to meet the demand.
 But it’s not because we have fewer homeowners listing their homes,” said Michael Jones, 2021 President of Columbus REALTORS®.
 “The number of new listings has remained relatively unchanged for the last decade.
 However, the demand has increased by more than half.”

 “Ten years ago, we were selling just under half of the new inventory.
 In 2020, we were selling 93 percent!
 More and more people want to live in central Ohio!”

 As a result, homes continue to sell quickly, an average of 25 days in January 2021.